CartoDB/mobile-sdk/docs/guides/06-mobile-geocoding.md

 ### Reverse Geocoding

-Online reverse geocoding is also available through Mapbox's geocoding service.
-You will need your own Mapbox token.
-Sign up at [https://www.mapbox.com/](https://www.mapbox.com/) obtain your token.
+Like online geocoding, online reverse geocoding is available through multiple online service providers.
+SDK has built-in support for Mapbox, TomTom and Pelias (former MapZen) reverse geocoders.

+For all these services you need to get a token or an API key from the service provider.

+The following sample uses Mapbox service, but TomTom and Pelias services can be used instead by replacing `MapBoxOnlineReverseGeocodingService` with `PeliasOnlineReverseGeocodingService` or `TomTomOnlineReverseGeocodingService`.

 <div class="js-TabPanes">
   <ul class="Tabs">